How To Protect Trees From Deer: The Best Deer Deterrent

 Drape nylon netting (mesh screen) over shrubs that grow lower to the ground.
 Secure them by pinning the corners down.
 Use zip-ties or twine attached to tent stakes.

-2. Does Burlap Protect Trees From Deer?
+2. Does Burlap Protect Trees from Deer?

 Burlap sacks are inexpensive yet very strong.
 They can protect young shrubs from hungry dear during the wintertime.
 Burlap will protect your foliage from being eaten and protect the branches from bending during a heavy snowfall.